 Chant Exsultet Easter

-Buechner reminds us about using this ancient voice in praising and praying to God and speaking to each other.
-It is changing the way we address God and each other.
+David Steindl-Rast reminds us that when we use this ancient voice in praising and praying to God and speaking to each other we are standing in the presence of ancient angel choirs.
+We are changing the way we address God and each other.
 The words become notes.
 The message we chant sounds different.
 The sounds of chant are soothing, comforting.
-The music takes us to another place.
-The sounds open our world to another dimension.
+The music takes us to another place and another time.
+The sounds open our world to a new dimension.
 Chanting slows down the words of the message.
 The squirrels running in the cage in our head slow down and become a bit quieter.
+Sometimes time seems to stand still, and we feel at peace.
+We are home.

-The chant that deacon’s most often sing is the Exsultet which follows bringing the newly lighted Christ candle back into the church at the Easter Vigil.
-Even before Lent begins, this music becomes part of my body even if I am not the deacon designated to sing this lengthy canticle.
-Jason Pennington, the music director at one of my previous churches, describes the Exsultet as “one of the most difficult chants of the Church’s treasury of song, sung at the opening of the Great Vigil, at the culmination of the events of the holy triduum as all of the congregation is holding their candles in the shadow of the one Paschal, the choir not yet allowed into the stalls, standing in the nave with the faithful as that most beautiful of canticles is intoned, the Exsultet, promising us all the immeasurable gift of salvation.”
+The chant that deacons most often sing is the Exsultet, which follows bringing the newly lighted Christ candle back into the church at the Easter Vigil.
+Well before Lent begins, this music becomes part of my body even if I am not the deacon designated to sing this lengthy Canticle.
+Jason Pennington, the music director at one of my previous churches, describes the Exsultet as “one of the most difficult chants of the Church’s treasury of song, sung at the opening of the Great Vigil, at the culmination of the events of the holy triduum as all of the congregation is holding their candles in the shadow of the one Paschal, the choir not yet allowed into the stalls, standing in the nave with the faithful as that most beautiful of Canticles is intoned, the Exsultet, promising us all the immeasurable gift of salvation.”

-I keep Jason’s note to help remind me and others that chanting is always an offering, not a performance.
+I keep Jason’s note to help remind me and others that chanting is always an offering, never a performance.